 The following assumptions have been used to perform the cost-effectiveness analysis:

-Incremental Costs $400 - $800 for market available units (mild climate) Cold climate unit costs are not available yet – Estimates for Midea $3,000, Gradient $2,800.
+Incremental Costs $400 - $800 for market available units (mild climate – operating to 40 F) – baseline condition: window AC unit ($500) Cold climate unit costs are not available yet – The estimated cost for Midea is $3,000, for Gradient $2,800.

-Savings in a CalMTA study found an average energy savings per unit of 856 kWh (replacing ER) and 3 MMBTU (displacing gas furnace).
+Savings in a CalMTA study estimated average energy savings per unit of 856 kWh (replacing ER) and 3.1 MMBtu (displacing gas furnace).

 Estimated Useful Life unknown but assumed to be the same as portable AC equipment (10 years).